TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lab.md

 * Have the program introduce itself
 * Have the program ask for three separate wishes
-* Print all the wishes togethe
+* Print all the wishes together

 ![magic_genie_output](magic_genie_output.png)